KannonZenetism/zenetism-field-physics/lattice-mathematics/lmx/hypostatic-field-specialization.md

 The mathematical field quantities of LM05 — \( I_c \), \( \vec{J}_c \), \( S \) — formalize the dynamics of motion within Φ₂.
 The Coherence Potential measures the local availability of structured motion; the Coherence Current measures the directional flow of that motion; the Source Term measures the generation or extraction of motive capacity.

-In this reading, LM05's field theory is the **mathematics of Motive Infinity at work within the Lattice**: the formal description of how the capacity for motion distributes, flows, and transforms across structural space.
+In this reading, LM05's field theory may be read as the **formal description of motion within Φ₂**: the mathematics of how the capacity for motion distributes, flows, and transforms across structural space.

 ### 3.2 Distinction: Mathematical Field contra Ontological Field